philgentric/klik/MacOS_en.md

 **gradle run**

-(this starts the launcher, abd then you can start both klik and the music player)
+(this starts the launcher, and then you can start both klik and the music player)

 to start klik directly: